MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

   - msftsolution-scenario
   - zerotrust-solution
 ---
-# Secure Azure storage with Zero Trust
+# Apply Zero Trust principles to Storage in Azure

 In this article, we apply the principles of Zero Trust to Azure Storage: